jpverkamp/blog/content/programming/games/ludum-dare/46-tetris-sand/01-ludum-dare-46-tetris-sand.md

 <iframe width="800" height="600" style="border: 1px solid black;" src="/embeds/games/ludum-dare/46/v0.1/launcher.html"></iframe>

-The ability to compile that to {{< wikipedia WASM >}} and run it in a browser (even if it's a bit hefty at 20MB) out of the box is pretty awesome.
+The ability to compile that to [[wiki:WASM]]() and run it in a browser (even if it's a bit hefty at 20MB) out of the box is pretty awesome.

 Tomorrow: